murraygm/qse-mgoimagegrid/README.md

 # qse-mgoimagegrid
-Qlik Sense Extension to display images - for use with Qlik Sense 2.2
+Qlik Sense Extension to display images - for use with Qlik Sense

 **DOWNLOAD VIA GITHUB https://github.com/murraygm/qse-mgoimagegrid/archive/master.zip** or grab just what you need from the project https://github.com/murraygm/qse-mgoimagegrid

-## Updates in V3 (currently a branch V3 on GITHUB, will be merged after testing with Qlik Sense 3.0)
+## Version 3 - for use in Qlik Sense 3.0
 Version three has added/changed:
 * Up to 3 measures can be used
 * Measures can be used to change BG colour opacity and image opacity of each image in grid view (previous fixed for all)